Jomo Kenyatta International Airport (JKIA): Q1 2026 Airport Capacity Analysis

 Introduction.

-Daily capacity trends reveal that 4 January recorded the highest seat volume at 33,958 seats, closely followed by 2 January, indicative of strong early-year demand.
-In contrast, 17 February registered the lowest daily capacity at 14,900 seats, largely due to operational disruptions caused by the Kenya Aviation Workers Union (KAWU) strike.
+Daily capacity trends reveal that 4 January recorded the highest seat volume at 33,958 available seats, closely followed by 2 January, indicative of strong early-year demand.
+In contrast, 17 February registered the lowest daily capacity at 14,900 available seats, largely due to operational disruptions caused by the Kenya Aviation Workers Union (KAWU) strike.
 March operations also trended below the quarterly daily average, influenced by geopolitical tensions in the Middle East, which impacted key routes—particularly to the UAE and Qatar—resulting in reduced frequencies and cautious capacity deployment by airlines.

 ...